Easy Creamy Corn Soup

 • Place corn, potatoes, onion, and broth in the pressure cooker.
 Place the lid on and select "soup" mode, and then adjust cook time to 30 min.
 When cooking is complete, use a natural release to depressurize.
 Carefully turn the vent valve to “venting” just to release any extra pressure that might still be in there.
 Then remove the lid.

 • Select "Saute" mode and adjust to low.
 Stir in butter, brandy, and heavy cream.
 Allow soup to cool slightly, then transfer mixture to a blender or food processor; cover and puree in batches until smooth.
-Return to cooker.
+Return to the cooker.
 Taste and adjust seasoning, adding sugar, salt, and/or black pepper to your liking.
-NOTE: if the soup is too thick to your taste, you can add hot water or milk to reach the desired consistency.

-• Serve immediately topped with crisp bacon and sliced green onions, if desired, or keep warm, covered, on warm mode, or low for up to 2 hours.
+• Serve immediately, topped with crisp bacon and sliced green onions, if desired, or keep warm, covered, on warm mode, or low for up to 2 hours.

 Stovetop: